LibCrowds/pybossa-lc/README.md

 The plugin is designed to work in conjunction with the [LibCrowds frontend](https://github.com/LibCrowds/libcrowds).
 It contains functions for generating LibCrowds projects and analysing their results.

-While some of this could be handled purely via the API it's important that we keep the content of the project templates etc. in sync, so some forms are provided for template creation and management.
+While some of this could be handled purely via the API it's important that we keep the content of the project templates etc. in sync, so some forms are provided for project creation and management via a system of templates.

 For details of how project creation and results analysis works in LibCrowds, see the [**LibCrowds Documentation**](https://docs.libcrowds.com).

-Details of the endpoints made available by this plugin are given below for reference.

 ## Installation